insightmagistri/pyespargos/README.md

 * ESPARGOS uses the L-LTF and/or HT-LTF fields of 802.11g/n frames to extract channel state information (CSI).
 * ESPARGOS is totally passive, it only acts as a receiver in promiscuous mode.
 It provides CSI for any WiFi frames it receives.
 * To receive frames, the transmitter and ESPARGOS must use the same WiFi channel.
-* 802.11n supports channel bandiwdths of 20MHz and 40MHz.
+* 802.11n supports channel bandwidths of 20MHz and 40MHz.
 The ESPARGOS hardware and firmware supports both bandwidth configurations, but *pyespargos* currently only works with frames which use 40MHz of bandwidth (known as "HT40").

 ### Communication between pyespargos and ESPARGOS
 * ESPARGOS provides an HTTP / WebSockets API on port 80.